What will kill your job interview

 He was re-entering the workforce after selling his business and like most people finding the job market tough.
 He was interviewing consistently and was getting down to the last few candidates in a number of jobs but in the end, would found himself being declined.
 He wasn’t used to this.
 He had interviewed 100’s of candidates himself as a leader in a large company and “back in the day” was able to land just about any job he applied for.
 After sitting down with him over coffee and practicing his interview answers, a couple of themes quickly surfaced that will kill a job interview.
 Like most candidates, he knew he wasn’t getting jobs, but he didn’t realize the impact of what he was saying.

-Answers and casual conversation would include phrases like the following:
+Answers and the casual conversation would include phrases like the following:

 - “The people working under me”

 - “My team implemented process that saved 100’s of thousands of dollars”

 - “50 people reported directly to me”